agrilens/docs/README.md

 - [] Continue gathering and refining requirements from stakeholders
 - [] Research and evaluate potential technologies and existing solutions
-- [] Begin synthesizing findings to inform our system design
+- [] Begin synthesizing findings to inform our product & design choices

-These steps will guide our development process and help us make informed decisions about our service's architecture and features.
+These steps will guide our development process and help us make decisions about our service's architecture and features.

 For questions or suggestions about the project or documentation, please contact Jessica or Blair.

 ---

-Last updated: 2024-09-22
+Last updated: 2024-09-23